NCAS-CMS/cms-website/pages/puma2-terms-of-usage.md

 ---
 layout: page-fullwidth
 subheadline: PUMA2
-title: PUMA2 Terms of Usage
+title: Terms of Usage
 permalink: /puma2/terms-of-usage
 ---

 {% include alert info="Draft only !!! " %}

-As a PUMA2 users you must agree to abide by these terms.
+As a PUMA2 user, you must agree to abide by these terms.
 Failure to do so will lead to the closure of you account.

 The PUMA2 service is provided to support